 Accountancy Valuations under FRS 102

-If you own an investment property in London, do you know how much you owe in tax?
+If you own an investment property, do you know how much you owe in tax?

 Do you fully understand what can be deemed as an investment property and which properties are exempt from taxes under FRS 102?